-Silicon Graphics, SGI, and Altix are registered trademarks and the SGI logo and SGI ISLE are trademarks of Silicon Graphics International Corp. in the United States and/or other countries worldwide.
+Silicon Graphics, SGI, the SGI logo, and Altix are trademarks or registered trademarks of Silicon Graphics International Corp. or its subsidiaries in the United States and/or other countries worldwide.

 AMD and AMD Opteron are trademarks or registered trademarks of Advanced Micro Devices, Inc. Intel, Pentium, and Xeon are trademarks or registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries.
 Java is a registered trademark of Sun Microsystems, Inc. Linux is a registered trademark of Linus Torvalds, used with permission by SGI.
-Red Hat and all Red Hat-based trademarks are trademarks or registered trademarks of Red Hat, Inc. in the United States and other countries.
-SUSE LINUX and the SUSE logo are registered trademarks of Novell, Inc. UNIX is a registered trademark in the United States and other countries, licensed exclusively through X/Open Company, Ltd. Windows and Windows XP are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.
+PSB Professional is a trademark of Altair Grid Technologies, a subsidiary of Altair Engineering, Inc. Red Hat and all Red Hat-based trademarks are trademarks or registered trademarks of Red Hat, Inc. in the United States and other countries.
+SUSE LINUX and the SUSE logo are registered trademarks of Novell, Inc. UNIX is a registered trademark in the United States and other countries, licensed exclusively through X/Open Company, Ltd. Windows, Windows Server, and Windows Vista are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.